swimmingly/swimmingly.github.io/_pages/psychology.md

 - cribs, playpens, strollers (the worst designs of all time, which crystallize alienation in the nervous systems of billions.)
 - television and computers (screen technology causes not mere atrophy, but lifelong damage to the imaginative faculty if used at critical phases of development.[^3])
 - factory food (starting with genetic modification, chemical farming, unripe harvesting, irradiation)
-- insincerity, negative emotion, and irrationality from others
+- insincerity, negative emotion, and irrationality from elders
 - and finally, the last nail so big it splinters the coffin: _school_

-The violence of job, military, hospital, the street, and prison go without saying.
-These things are even worse when they happen to infants, who have a millionth the capacity to endure them.
+As adults, rough encounters in jobs, military, hospital, street, and prison refresh everyone's post-traumatic stress disorder.
+The underestimated crime of pollution—noise, vibration, fumes, light, electromagnetism, and in food—disrupt rest even when one seeks it.

 You may already have some idea of exactly what brutalized _you_.
 I invite you to find out for sure in darkness.
 There you have a real chance to recover from it once and for all.
-Between retreats, the depth psychologists mentioned below can help provide words for what you are going through.
+Between retreats, the depth psychologists mentioned below provide more words for what you are going through.

 Let's finally get it through our numb skulls: no adult can get brutalized day in and day out for years without being affected.
-How much worse is it for an infant?
+Infants take it a thousand times worse.
 We are not indestructible.
-We are vulnerable to injury.
+The conditional nature of organic existence makes us vulnerable to injury.
 This is not a flaw.
-It is the conditional nature of organic existence.
 It defines life and makes our spectacular adaptability and joy possible.

 Personal failure originates in psychophysical malfunction from deep damage.
 We cover up this unpleasant fact by moralizing about weakness, cowardice, inability.
-Or we shrug it off mystically as bad luck.
-Chronic failure is not our fault but the result of disaster.
+Chronic failure is not anyone's fault but the result of disaster.
 We are not weak or bad.
 We are hurt.
 We don't need to work harder.
 We need time to rest so we can heal.
 We need to recover the capacity to succeed.
-I suggest we take a mass leave of absence from our absurd existence and find comfortable places to collapse.
-We'll do it in shifts.
+We need leaves of absence and comfortable places to collapse awhile.

 Damage from major psychic trauma is real.
 It is deep.
 It persists through generations until it heals.[^4] Meanwhile, it disrupts everything else in our lives: memory, reliability, conscientiousness, poise, digestion, sleep, circulation, coordination, humor, desire, clarity, etc. Everything.
 The mounting disaster motivates us to take it seriously.
 We can heal from it.
 We just need basic, decent conditions in which to do so.